ayushgta/faa/002_seating_bull.md

 #### Add a little seasoning?

 Vale is a ski resort, right?
 Let's look at flights by week for the whole year.
-Lets pivot the day of week and pivot pivot the month number.
+Lets pivot the day of week and pivot the month number.

 <look height="350" width="100%">